Positroids, knots, and $q,t$-Catalan numbers: Cohomology of positroid and Richardson varieties

 We say that a polynomial $\Poinc(q,t)\in\N[q^{\frac12},t^{\frac12}]$ is \emph{$q,t$-symmetric} if $\Poinc(q,t)=\Poinc(t,q)$.
 We say that $\Poinc$ is \emph{$q,t$-unimodal} if for each $a,b\in \frac12\Z$, the coefficients $([q^{a-k}t^{b+k}]\Poinc)_{k\in\Z}$ form a unimodal sequence.\footnote{This property is sometimes called \emph{parity unimodality} since the terms with integer degrees and with half-integer degrees are required to form separate unimodal sequences.} Recall that \cref{thm:Koszul}, proved in \cref{sec:Koszul}, states that the polynomial $\Poinc(\Rich_v^w;q,t)$ is $q,t$-symmetric for all $v\leq w\in W$.

 A special case of \cref{thm:Koszul} for positroid varieties follows from the \emph{curious Lefschetz theorem} proved in~\cite[Theorem~8.3]{LS}.
-We say that a $2d$-dimensional complex algebraic variety $Y$ of Hodge-Tate type satisfies the curious Lefschetz theorem if there is a class $\gamma \in H^{2,(2,2)}(Y,\C)$ inducing isomorphisms
+We say that a $2d$-dimensional complex algebraic variety $Y$ of Hodge--Tate type satisfies the curious Lefschetz theorem if there is a class $\gamma \in H^{2,(2,2)}(Y,\C)$ inducing isomorphisms

 As explained in~\cite{LS}, for cluster varieties, one can choose $\gamma$ to be the Gekhtman--Shapiro--Vainshtein form~\cite{GSV}.
 In the case that $\Pio_f$ is odd-dimensional, the product $\Pio_f \times \C^\ast$ will satisfy~\eqref{eq:CL}, and using the K\"unneth theorem, unimodality and symmetry for $\Poincf q,t)$ can be deduced.